We can help!

 Now that you've checked those out, there is no substitute for attending and/or lifting at a meet.
-If you'd prefer to attend one prior to lifting please contact me through the contact form on the website, located here.
-I'd love to talk to you and help with any questions I can.
+If you'd prefer to attend one prior to lifting please contact us through the contact form on the website, located here.
+We'd love to talk to you and help with any questions.

 If you would like to volunteer with USA Powerlifting MS, please contact us here.

 Drug free powerlifting has a proud tradition in Mississippi.
 It's roots were put down at St. Stanislaus College (a high school established in 1854) in Bay St. Louis, Mississippi.

 Brother Bennett Bishop, a teacher at the school, was the Founding President of the American Drug Free Power Lifting Association (ADFPA), the predecessor of USA Powerlifting.
 He did much of the early work from his office in the gym at St. Stanislaus.
 He adopted for our organization the motto, "Mens Sana in Corpore Sano" (A Sound Mind in a Sound Body) as well as official colors, at the time, of red & black, directly from the school.
 With its beginnings in Mississippi, our athletes helped pave the way for the growth of the sport.
 Also, the names of some of the greatest athletes in the history of our organization are from Mississippi.

 Today the tradition continues.
 The Brother Bennett Award is given each year for service to our organization and our young athletes continue to make their mark on the sport of powerlifting.
 It is now more important than ever to let athletes know they have a choice - a drug free choice.
 Let's all work together to raise the awareness and profile of drug free lifting.
 We can spread the word, support drug free meets and participate where we can.
 We have a great past and an even brighter future.

 Brother Bennett we salute you and thank you